Things that might go bump in the night: Assessing structure in the binary black hole mass spectrum: Hierarchical analysis and Results

+Combined with the metrics presented in Section~\ref{sec:ks_perc}, the results above lead us to conclude that the peak at ${\sim35\Msun}$ is difficult to reproduce with featureless catalogs, but it is possible that the dip at $\sim14\Msun$ is just a large fluctuation rather than a astrophysical feature.
+The peak at ${\sim10\Msun}$ is difficult to reproduce with featureless catalogs, though it is easier to reproduce than the ${\sim35\Msun}$ peak.
+We discuss the interpretation of this feature in more detail in Section~\ref{sec:discussion}.

-In summary, even though featureless catalogs can produce perturbations as tall as the $\sim10\Msun$ peak, they cannot create perturbations constrained away from zero with the same confidence.
-This means that the amplitude of the $\sim10\Msun$ peak can be reproduced by Poisson fluctuations, but its inconsistency with a power law cannot. \daniel{I know we discussed this, but I still find it confusing.
-This is saying the full shape of the feature can't be reproduced? the width?
-I think it would be worth another sentence (or footnote) clarifying this?} The dip at $\sim14\Msun$ could be a Poisson fluctuation because fits to featureless catalogs can easily produce perturbations as large, and can sometimes produce fluctuations as confidently constrained away from zero perturbation.
-The peak at $\sim35\Msun$ cannot be reproduced by mock catalogs in any way: its perturbation amplitude is too large and too confidently constrained away from zero.
+In summary, featureless catalogs can sometimes produce features as tall as the $\sim10\Msun$ peak, and they can sometimes produce perturbations constrained away from zero with the same credibility.
+The dip at $\sim14\Msun$ could be a Poisson fluctuation because fits to featureless catalogs can easily produce perturbations as large, and as credibly constrained away from zero perturbation.
+The peak at $\sim35\Msun$ is difficult to reproduce by mock catalogs in any way: its perturbation amplitude is too large and too credibly constrained away from zero.

 The fact that we find one of the features explainable by Poisson noise is consistent with Section~\ref{sec:results-1}, which suggests that up to two of the excursions from a power law can be explained by Poisson fluctuations.
 Our conclusions are also in broad agreement with those presented in \cite{O3b_pop}, as they report confident detections for the two largest peaks in the mass distribution but only modest evidence for the dip at $\sim14\Msun$.